How Much should my car down payment be?

 Extending your term to 42 or 48 months might ease your monthly outflow, but the accruing interest begins to surge.
 This is where the allure of ads screaming “zero down offers” or “buy now, pay nothing” can derail sound financial decisions.
 While a zero down payment might seem tempting, it usually comes at a premium in the long run.

-“Your Down Payment Doesn’t Influence the Sale Price of a New or Used Car.”
+“Your Down Payment Doesn’t Influence the Sale Price of a Car.”

 When to Reveal Your Cash Down Intentions